MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Segmentation provides ability segment your customers into cohorts that match a filter criteria based on various customer attributes such as their demographic, transactional or behavioral attributes to target specific actions such promotional campaigns or surveys to achieve desired business goals.
+Segmentation provides ability to group your customers into cohorts that match a filter criteria based on various customer attributes such as their demographic, transactional or behavioral attributes to target specific actions such promotional campaigns or surveys to achieve desired business goals.
 Segments allows defining complex filter conditions based on the conflated customer entity and its data graph of related entities matched and populated with data ingested from various data sources.

 There are two types of segments: